binary-pumpkin/schoolsources/Proxys/README.md

 [Ultravoilet](https://ionian-electric-pelican.glitch.me/) - THE ultravoilet, a lot of proxys use this.

-[Holy Unblocker](https://responsible-silk-celestite.glitch.me) - one of the best unblockers (faster than Elixer but more buggy)
+[Holy Unblocker](https://responsible-silk-celestite.glitch.me) - one of the best unblockers

-[Holy Unblocker 2](https://provescene.org/) - another versoin of Holy Unblocker that uses ultravoilt.

 [Elixer](https://cerryx.net/) - a good proxy